connieliye/GroupHL/README.md

 In order to get those 5 dimensions to measure those lyrics, we created 5 functions, which are:

 1. get_kid_safe: we utilized 'profanity_check' package to get a score for each song.
-2. get_love: we compile a list of "love" key words (e.g. 'love','loving','loved','like','admire','adore') and count how many                  love key words that the song has.
+2. get_love: we compile a list of `love` key words (e.g. 'love','loving','loved','like','admire','adore') and count how many                  love key words that the song has.
-3. get_length: we use 'len(lyrics.split())' to count the word number of the song.
+3. get_length: we use `len(lyrics.split())` to count the word number of the song.
-4. get_mood: we use 'vaderSentiment.vaderSentiment' package to check the mood of the song.
+4. get_mood: we use `vaderSentiment.vaderSentiment` package to check the mood of the song.
-5: get_complexity: we use 'lexicalrichness' package to check the vocabulary level of the song.
+5: get_complexity: we use `lexicalrichness` package to check the vocabulary level of the song.

 ###### Assign Scores